IJSoller/Python-3-functions/README.md

 range(1,6) #creates a list from 1 to 5
 range( 1, 10, 3) #creates a list of 1, 4, and 10.

+print list_containing_lists[list][item number in that list] #allows you to access an item in a list when that list is in a list

+print(something), #prints stuff on the same line

+for index, item in enumerate(list): print index + 1, item
+  # prints numbers along side list items

+#the zip function will create pairs of elements when passed two or more lists, and will stop at the end of the shorter list
+list_a = [1, 2, 3]
+list_b = [4, 5, 6]
+for a, b in zip(list_a, list_b):